Skip to content

 I have shared a few articles on shavettes before, and I am quickly becoming a fan of these less expensive alternatives to straight razors.
 So when Jason, my editor, asked me to take a look at the Bluebeard’s Revenge Cut-Throat shavette, I jumped on it.

-• Fan style Blade Housing – The Housing opens into three parts to easily secure the blade into place.
-Blade doesn’t move or rattle at all.
+• Fan-style Blade Housing – The Housing opens into three parts to easily secure the blade into place.
+The blade doesn’t move or rattle at all.

 • Replaceable Blade – Like other Shavettes, Replaceable Disposable Razor blades help you keep the razor sharp without having to constantly sharpen.

 • Slim Profile – The Whole product folds very neatly and cleanly into a very small profile.
-Blade is completely concealed inside the handle.
+The blade is completely concealed inside the handle.

 • Plastic Handle – While it feels a little flimsy, the handle is hard plastic and not likely to warp.